 By choppy music, we mean music that plays without a smooth flow.

-- It basically can stop and start again on its own.
+- It can basically stop and start again on its own.

 - Other times, it can skip for a few seconds.

 - Via Andriod auto, music can be played but with no audio.
-To make it function, one will have to hit pause then hit play again to bring out the sound.
+To make it function, one will have to hit pause and then hit play again to bring out the sound.

 - Sometimes as it plays, the audio volume drops.